Participatory and Discursive Place-Making in Digital Monuments

 This paper analyzes some of the new modes of digital heritage production and digital historical storytelling by focusing on technologies like augmented (AR) and mixed reality (MR).
 Within that, it points towards a growing tendency in which history and its production are being subjected to major data companies and considers some of the ethical issues that are raised.

 Published in: Digital Heritage in Cultural Conflicts, (Edited by Gil Pasternak et.al.)
-Routledge 2021.
+Brill 2021.

 The Augmented Walk: Unfolding the City’s Dimensions with Augmented Reality Artistic Interventions